-Enterprise companies are using more and more cloud applications in their daily workflows.
+Enterprise companies are using more and more cloud apps in their daily workflows.
 Each cloud app has a user roster with sets of privileges.
-As users join or leave the company, they need to be provisioned or deprovisioned in all the appropriate apps.
+As users join or leave the company, an admin needs to provision or deprovision them in all the appropriate apps.

 This means IT departments manage individual user IDs and passwords that are associated with different cloud apps for each user.
-When provisioning is automated, employees get the tools they need as soon as they join the company.
+With automated provisioning, employees get the tools they need as soon as they join the company.
 Companies also want to reduce possible security risks by deprovisioning a user from all cloud apps when that user leaves the company.

 Your company wants to reduce the administrative overhead involved in managing users in individual third-party cloud apps that employees use.
-The goal is to automate user provisioning to create, update, or delete user profile information in one place and have it reflected in all cloud apps.
+The goal: automate user provisioning to create, update, or delete user profile information in one place and see it reflected automatically in all cloud apps.

 There are Cloud Identity and third-party alternatives for implementing automated